Houghton University

-Houghton University is a private Christian liberal arts college in Houghton, New York.
+Houghton University is a private Christian liberal arts college in Houghton, New York, United States.
 Houghton was founded in 1883 by Willard J. Houghton and is affiliated with the Wesleyan Church.
 Houghton serves roughly 1000 students and has 54 degree majors for primarily undergraduate students.

 History

 Houghton University began in 1883 as Houghton Seminary, a coeducational high school founded by Willard J. Houghton, a Wesleyan Methodist minister.
 In 1899, the first few college classes were offered.
 James S. Luckey was appointed president in 1908 and Houghton College received its provisional charter from New York in 1923.
 A permanent charter was granted in 1927, and accreditation by the Middle States Association of Colleges and Schools came in 1935.
 Stephen Paine was appointed president in 1937.
 When the former Buffalo Bible Institute merged with Houghton College in 1969, the West Seneca campus was created.
 Wilber Dayton was appointed president in 1972 and he was succeeded by Daniel R. Chamberlain in 1976.
-The university initiated its first master’s degree program in 2004 and currently offers nine such degrees.
-Shirley Mullen was appointed president in 2006.
+The university initiated its first master's degree program in 2004 and currently offers nine such degrees.
+Shirley Mullen was appointed president in 2006, and was succeeded by Wayne Lewis in 2023.
 From 2012 to 2013, the university set new records of giving to the institution for two years in a row.
 Despite this, Houghton University faced financial and enrollment challenges which led to academic budget cuts for the 2014–2015 academic year.
 This led to a "strategic reallocation of resources" which led to the development of several new majors including Music Industry, Sports Management, and Data Science.
 Houghton was approved to become a university in July 2022.

 Campus

-Houghton University's main campus is in the hamlet of Houghton, in Allegany County, New York, about 65 mi southeast of Buffalo, New York and 70 mi southwest of Rochester, New York.
+Houghton University's main campus is in the hamlet of Houghton, in Allegany County, New York, about 65 mi southeast of Buffalo, New York, and 70 mi southwest of Rochester, New York.
 The 1300 acre of campus sit on the Allegheny Plateau at roughly 1300 ft, on the site of the former Caneadea Indian Reservation.
-A new Adult Education program offers a B.S. in Management at a variety of locations.
-Houghton University opened two locations in Niagara County for their Adult Education Program in 2013, in the city of Niagara Falls, N.Y., and in Lockport, N.Y.

 Academics

 Houghton University grants associate and bachelor's degrees in 46 majors.
-The university also offers six graduate degrees through the Greatbatch School of Music.
+The university also offers six graduate degrees, including through the Greatbatch School of Music.